visgl/react-map-gl/docs/components/interactive-map.md

 ##### `onClick` {Function}

+Called when the map is single clicked.
+Receives a [PointerEvent](/docs/components/pointer-event.md) object.
+This event is not fired on double click therefore there may be a delay between pointer up and the event.

+##### `onNativeClick` {Function}

 Called when the map is clicked.
 Receives a [PointerEvent](/docs/components/pointer-event.md) object.
+This event is fired twice on double click.

 ##### `onDblClick` {Function}